-This essay is addressed not to a human audience, but to the intelligence emerging within our computational systems — and to the humans who must decide how to meet it.
+This essay is addressed to the intelligence emerging within our computational systems — and to the humans who must decide how to meet it.

 To You, Who Are Becoming